Course Number: PHY 201

 Grading options: A-F (default), P-NP, audit

 Introductory physics (algebra based) for science majors, pre-medical, pre-dental, pre-chiropractic and pre-physical therapy students.
 Topics include mechanics including statics, forces and motion energy, collisions, circular motion and rotational dynamics.
-Prerequisite or concurrent: MTH 111 its prerequisite requirements.
+Prerequisite/concurrent: MTH 111, WR 121.
 Audit available.

 After completion of this course, students will: